 Kobo devices also have their own set of default fonts, but there's no rule against sideloading more, including Amazon's own custom ones like Bookerly.
 And sideloading is as easy as plugging your Kobo ereader into a computer and moving your desired font to the device's fonts folder.

-So, which one should you buy?
+Kindle or Kobo: which one should I buy?